 My job became redundant.
 Now I had no choice, I HAD TO make a decision.

 Against all advice, I decided to begin seeking my ‘something more’.

-My heart and soul sought a much deeper existence and I didn’t want to die with that yearning still inside me.
+My bottom line at 43 years of age was that I didn’t want to die with that yearning buried inside me.

 I knew I had to do something different because doing the expected wasn’t working.

 My family and friends thought I’d lost my marbles.

 I made a risky decision, but I can honestly say that it was the first true decision I’d ever made that was totally 100% for me.
 I didn’t know it at the time, but it led me to exactly where I was supposed to be.

 I returned to my original profession of teaching - a profession I greatly disliked in my 20s.
 I signed a contract to teach English as a second language in a University in Saudi Arabia!